444A49/minifindings/README.md

 Besides what the fly app allows you to configure, the Mini exposes a couple of parameters that can only be tweaked on serial mode.
 You can get a list of these parameters with the `comm_og_service_tool.py` script.
 To get the full list, simply run `./comm_og_service_tool.py  /dev/ttyACM0 WM160 FlycParam list --count 1500`.
 The Mini exposes one table with around 650 parameters (parameters are exposed in tables with sets of parameters, the Mini happens to have only one), although you'll see that `comm_og_service_tool.py` throws a couple of errors while reading the parameters.
 It seems that the Mini reports around 1500 parameters, but only lets you access a third of that.

+To set a param, issue the following command:

+`./comm_og_service_tool.py /dev/ttyACM0 WM160 FlycParam set #parameter_name #new_value`

+Parameters have a min and max value and going outside those values has no effect.

 #### Downward speed on sport mode

 `vert_vel_down_adding_max_0 -7` # Maximum general downward speed